Baeksang Arts Award for Most Popular Actor

 The Baeksang Arts Awards for Most Popular Actor (Korean: 백상예술대상 인기상; RR: Baeksang Yesul Daesang Ingisang) is an award presented annually at the Baeksang Arts Awards ceremony organised by Ilgan Sports and JTBC Plus, affiliates of JoongAng Ilbo, usually in the second quarter of each year in Seoul.

 Before 2018, the winners were announced in both film and television categories.
 The award is voted by the public and all male acting nominees from film and television categories are eligible.
-TikTok has held the naming rights for this award since 2020.
+TikTok held the naming rights for this award from 2020 to 2023.